pmlopes/webauthn-wip/README.md

 See the [config.json](config.json)

-Remember this is a self signed certificate so it will cause warnings all over, if you want to test it fully you need a verified certificate perhaps using: https://letsencrypt.org .
+Remember this is a self-signed certificate, so it will cause warnings all over, if you want to test it fully you need a verified certificate perhaps using: https://letsencrypt.org .